 Since its stage debut, the image of the hannya mask has spread into other traditional Japanese art forms — paintings, epic poetry, and other mediums, including tattoos.
 Whether it's Lady Rokujo from The Tale of Genji or the “The Laughing Demon” by Katsushika Hokusai, every depiction of these cursed women has the emotional imprint of the artist who created it, and tattoos of hannya are no exception.

 All the artists featured here bring out the anguish and rage embodied by hannya masks in unique ways.
 Some capture the somber backstory of the sullen figures, rendering them with muted color palettes as seen in the pieces by Marius Meyer, Regino Gonzales, Damien Rodriguez, Caio Pineiro, and Hide Ichibay.
 Others tattooists, such as Mike Rubendall and Henning Jorgensen, celebrate the icon’s more colorful designs, which can be seen in the masks still worn in Noh performances to this very day.
-The most impressive hannya are often the large-scale ones.
+The most impressive hannya mask tattoos are often the large-scale ones.
 Johan Svahn's and Mike Suarez's massive compositions portray the inner turmoil and outward fury of these female demons perfectly.